 My husband and I were discussing the best things we have bought for our health and comfort.
 His #1 was our Peloton bike, his #2 was this sauna tent.
 And considering how often he uses it, it has totally paid for itself.
 He says this has been a better purchase for his health and well-being than his Theragun, foam roller, TENS unit, salt baths, and Squid ice compression device combined.

-To be honest, I use the sauna maybe once every few weeks.
-I use it after a tough workout or if I am feeling sluggish, but I don't enjoy the process of showering, then being in there for a half hour watching TV or listening to an audiobook and then bathing again.
+To be honest, after the first couple of months, I use the sauna maybe once every few weeks.
+I use it after a tough workout or if I am feeling sluggish, but I don't enjoy the process of showering, then being in there for a half hour watching TV or listening to an audiobook, and then bathing again.
 But I am not as much of an athlete as my husband and I do not deal with as much back pain, muscle soreness, or have as much of a need for recovery.

 We don't find the sauna tent uses a lot of electricity; we haven't noticed a difference on our utility bill even with it being used regularly.
 We do find that if we have it plugged in on the same outlet as our space heater the circuit breaker will trip.
 But we also experience this with our vacuum cleaner and space heater.

-The Durherm sauna tent still looks like new.
-We haven't had to replace any part of it, nothing is torn or worn or broken. the zippers still move easily and the tent has kept its shape even being packed down (and once we even took it with us on a vacation).
+The Durherm sauna tent still looks like new two years later.
+We haven't had to replace any part of it, nothing is torn worn, or broken. the zippers still move easily and the tent has kept its shape even after being packed down (and once we even took it with us on a vacation to a lake house).
 Even the little folding chair that came with it, and gets soaked with sweat with each session, is still in great condition.

-If you know you have a lifestyle where a sauna tent will fit into it, this is definitely a good purchase.
-Durable, reliable, effective.
+If you know you have a lifestyle where a sauna tent will fit into it, this is a good purchase.
+Durable, reliable, and effective.

 Is a Portable Sauna Tent Worth It?

-I like that this can be used not just by me, but also my husband.
+I like that this can be used not just by me, but also by my husband.
 I like that it feels good, but it is also doing good for my body.
-I like that I can do it in my living room while watching reality TV, while my daughter is practicing the piano, and my husband is preparing dinner.
-I'm already thinking of putting this out on our deck on a tarp or plastic rug to enjoy in the winter.
+I like that I can turn my living room into a steam room while watching TV, while my daughter is practicing the piano, and my husband is preparing dinner.
+I'm already thinking of putting this out on our deck on a tarp or plastic rug to enjoy in the winter (of course, only during days with dry heat).
 Hot tubs are delightful in cold weather; I think this will be as well!

 I get this isn't for everyone and many will find this silly, complicated, or pointless.
 But this review is for those like me who enjoy a sauna experience and want to find how to do it in a small space, to have it easy and cost less than traditional saunas.